autarch/presentations/why-do-programmers-love-rust/index.md

 ![](img/mongodb-logo.png)

+Note:
-Thanks for sending me here
+* Thanks for sending me here.
+* We are hiring, including a number of remote engineering positions.

 ------